Air Fryer Recipe

 Method

-- Peel, core, and chop the apples into small bite-sized pieces.
-Toss them with sugar, ground cinnamon, and nutmeg.
+- Peel, core and chop the apples into small bite-sized pieces.
+Toss them with the sugar, ground cinnamon and nutmeg.

-- In a separate bowl, combine flour, brown sugar, oats, and a pinch of salt.
-Add butter and rub the mixture until it resembles breadcrumbs.
+- In a separate bowl, mix together the flour, brown sugar, oats and a pinch of salt.
+Add the butter and rub it in until the mixture looks like breadcrumbs.

-- Preheat air fryer to 180°C (355°F).
-Shape apple mixture into rounds and coat with crumble topping.
+- Preheat the air fryer to 180°C (355°F).
+Shape the apple mixture into rounds, then coat each one with the crumble topping.

-- Place bites in air fryer basket without touching.
-Air fry for 10-12 minutes until golden brown.
+- Place the bites in the air fryer basket, making sure they are not touching.
+Air fry for 10-12 minutes, until golden brown.

-- Remove bites, let cool slightly, and serve warm with ice cream or custard.
+- Remove the bites, leave them to cool slightly, then serve warm with ice cream or custard.

 Why this works in an air fryer